RyanYoung25/maestor/README.md

 ******
  Pay strict attention to permissions for all scripts.
 Some require root access and some mandate non-root access. ****

-To install all dependencies and complementary packages.
+To install all dependencies and complementary packages, change directory to the install directory.
 	./install-all.sh

 Alternatively, you can install some components individually: